openhab/openhab-docs/administration/logging.md

 ## Karaf Console

-The [Karaf console](console.html) allows you to monitor the log in real-time.
+The [openHAB console](console.html) allows you to monitor the log in real-time.

 The log shell provides the following commands: